 While they are an incredibly important aspect of any investment, choosing an IFISA product shouldn’t be all about returns.
-You don’t want to be drawn in by a headline rate without understanding anything else about the product on offer, so it’s advisable to consider a variety of features of the IFISA product - and the platform providing it - before making any commitments, or investing any funds.
+You don’t want to be drawn in by a headline rate without understanding anything else about the product on offer, so it’s advisable to consider a variety of features of the IFISA product - as well as brushing up on the key IFISA rules - before investing any funds.

 The IFISA provider and their experience